Highlights from the past week in Ohio State Athletics

 Ty Tucker, who became the head coach of the Ohio State men's tennis program in 1999, has turned Buckeye tennis into an elite program that has maintained consistent success, shattered program records and contended for Big Ten and national titles.
 Tucker's reputation for delivering exceptional results has not gone unnoticed as he was promoted to Director of Tennis in the summer of 2012.
 While also maintaining his role as head coach of the men's program, Tucker has provided oversight and assistance to the women's team.

-For his career, Tucker has amassed a 455-74 (.860) record, including a 152-12 (.927) mark in the Big Ten.
+For his career, Tucker has amassed a 488-77 (.864) record, which makes him the winningest head coach in Ohio State men's tennis history and the third winningest coach in any sport in Big Ten history.
+He passed his former coach John Daly (432 wins) during the 2014-15 season.
+Tucker has an impressive career mark of 163-12 (.931) in Big Ten matches.
 In addition, the Buckeyes' ran off an astounding 200 consecutive wins in Columbus, which was the longest home win streak in Division I sports history.
-Tucker and Ohio State have been ranked in the Top 20 of the Intercollegiate Tennis Association (ITA) poll for 311 consecutive matches.
+Tucker and Ohio State have been ranked in the Top 20 of the Intercollegiate Tennis Associat ion (ITA) poll for 347 consecutive matches.

 The 2009 ITA National Coach of the Year, Tucker has witnessed Ohio State make deep runs at the NCAA championships.
 As a team, the Buckeyes advanced to the final in 2009 before dropping a hard-fought 4-1 decision to USC in College Station, Texas.
-Ohio State has advanced to the semifinals two other times and the quarterfinals a total of nine times, while making 16 consecutive trips to the national tournament in all (2000-15).
+Ohio State has advanced to the semifinals two other times and the quarterfinals a total of 10 times, while making 17 consecutive trips to the national tournament in all (2000-16).
 He also guided the team to the 2014 Indoor NCAA Championship, the program's first indoor national title.